 CUA51015 Diploma of Screen and Media (Specialist Make-up Services)

-This year-long practical and intensive training provides you with the skills and knowledge to design and apply make-up, style hair, create wigs and design and make prosthetics.
+This practical and intensive training provides you with the skills and knowledge to design and apply make-up, style hair, create wigs and design and make special effects and prosthetics.

 About the course